rolandocaldas/myOwnFirewall/README.md

 ### Restart the firewall

-You can restart the firewall running the command
+You can restart the firewall if you run the command

 ```bash
 /etc/myOwnFirewall/myOwnFirewall restart